 Your new Public Information Display contains several materials that can be recycled for new users.

+Like all LCD produces, this set contains a lamp with Mercury.
 Please dispose of according to all Local, State, and Federal laws.

 Table Of Contents